louislivi/SMProxy/docs/en/README.md

 It's also possible to monitor the number of database connections, usage, etc. through its own management system.

-If the maximum number of connections is exceeded, the coroutine will be suspended and wait until a connection is released.
+If the maximum number of connections exceeded, the coroutine will be suspended and wait until a connection is released.

 ## Features